cjsteel/ansible-role-resources/README.md

 ## Description

-resources is an Ansible role used to
+ansoble-role-resources is an Ansible role that is used as a dependency.
+The role ensures for resources such as directories, files, links and downloads on local (controller) and remote systems.

 ## Recommended